- Must visit

 Discover the best of Prague — top attractions, local food, transport tips, budget advice, and currency essentials.
 Plan your perfect Prague trip today.

-Prague’s historic central square, surrounded by major landmarks and lively at all hours, making it an essential first stop.
+Prague’s historic heart, surrounded by major monuments and lively at all times of day; essential for first-time visitors.

-A broad boulevard-like square central to modern Czech history, shopping, and city life, anchored by the National Museum.
+A major boulevard-like square central to modern Czech history, shopping, and the city’s urban energy.

-Marinated beef sirloin with creamy root-vegetable sauce, bread dumplings, cranberry sauce, and whipped cream.
-One of the most classic Czech celebratory dishes.
+Marinated beef sirloin with a creamy root-vegetable sauce, bread dumplings, cranberry, and whipped cream.
+It is one of the most iconic Czech Sunday and festive dishes.

-Michelin-starred restaurant offering contemporary Czech fine dining with seasonal ingredients and a sophisticated atmosphere.
+A Michelin-starred restaurant offering contemporary Czech fine dining with seasonal ingredients, tasting menus, and a sophisticated modern atmosphere.

-Well-known restaurant near Old Town Square offering refined Czech classics in a polished but approachable setting.
+A well-regarded Old Town restaurant focused on updated Czech cuisine, including svíčková and goulash, in a polished but approachable setting.

 Official public transport app

-Prague hlavní nádraží -> Old Town Square, Prague
+Prague hlavní nádraží, Prague -> Old Town Square, Prague

 Find answers to the most common questions about traveling from Barcelona to Prague by train.
 From journey times and ticket prices to direct connections, first and last departures, and even whether the route is scenic, our FAQs cover everything you need to plan your trip.
 Whether you’re looking for the fastest train, the cheapest option, or tips for making the most of your visit at Prague, this guide helps you travel smarter and with confidence.